burningion/katacoda-tracing-datadog/ecommerce-observability/step2.md

 # How to Grok an Application with Datadog

-Whenever working with new code, it can be daunting to understand a system and how it all comes together.
+Whenever working with new code, it can be daunting to understand a system and how it all interacts together together.

 Our Datadog instrumentation allows us to get an immediate insight into what's going on with the code.